AzracStudios/imtovid_python/README.md

 `$ python3 main.py`

 Before running the application, make sure to put all the images into a directory, and name them in the order you want them to appear, starting from 0.
-Then, copy the path of this directory.
-Also copy the youtube video link that you want as the backing track.
+Then, copy the path of this directory and paste it in the `config.yaml` file.
+Also copy the youtube video link that you want as the backing track and paste that into the `config.yaml` file.
+And finally, tweak the other parameters in the config file before running the application

 ## Resources
 OpenCv documentation: https://opencv24-python-tutorials.readthedocs.io/en/latest/